muskanTaza/Dash.Readme-docs/docs/Platform : Fintech Guides/enabling-individuals-to-collect-and-withdraw.md

 ### Making Payouts to the bank accounts

-1. You can make payouts to the beneficiary destinations created during onboarding using [the Payout API](https://docs.tazapay.com/reference/create-payout).
+1. You can make payouts to the beneficiary destinations on behalf of the entities created during onboarding using [the Payout API](https://docs.tazapay.com/reference/create-payout).

 2. Related Guide: [Click here](https://docs.tazapay.com/docs/building-an-integration-payouts)